apify/super-scraper/README.md

 - Seamlessly scale to a large number of web pages as needed.
 - Capture screenshots of the web pages.

-Note that SuperScraper uses the new experimental Actor Standby mode, so it's not started the traditional way from Apify Console.
+Note that SuperScraper API uses the new experimental Actor Standby mode, so it's not started the traditional way from Apify Console.
 Instead, it's invoked via the HTTP REST API provided directly by the Actor.
 See the examples below.

 ## Usage examples